xihuiwu/v4l2_camera/README.md

 # v4l2_camera
-This is the repository that used for bulk v4l2 driver.
+This is the repository that used bulk v4l2 driver to grab frame from the camera.

 # Useful V4l2 Camera Control IDs
 The control IDs should be chosen based on your camera available settings.